Queng123/Area/doc/PLANNING.md

 - [ ] Fix mobile app (SplashScreen) - Estimated time: 2 days - Assigned to: VyOk
 - [ ] Fix mobile app (ModelsData) - Estimated time: 2 days - Assigned to: VyOk

-### Sprint 4 - Bonus -  1 week
+### Sprint 4 - EndGame - 1 week

-The goal of this sprint is to finish the project.
-Note that, the project can be considered finished even if all the features are not implemented, advanced features is the main focus of this sprint.
+In this sprint, we will add the last features to the project.
 This includes the following tasks:

-- [ ] Add more services
-- [ ] Add more actions
-- [ ] Add more reactions
+- [ ] Add 6 actions/reactions (from providers) - Estimated time: 2 days - Assigned to: Queng & YungSnoww
-- [ ] Add more triggers
+- [ ] Add tests cases - Estimated time: 2 days - Assigned to: everyone
+- [ ] Update the documentation - Estimated time: 2 days - Assigned to: YungSnoww
+- [ ] Check if the project is valid with the PDF - Estimated time: 2 days - Assigned to: YungSnoww & VyOk
+- [ ] Fix the mobile app UI/UX (seen in the follow up sprint) - Estimated time: 2 days - Assigned to: VyOk
+- [ ] Finish the web design UI/UX (seen in the follow up sprint) - Estimated time: 2 days - Assigned to: Matifire
+- [ ] Fix the web app UI/UX (seen in the follow up sprint) - Estimated time: 2 days - Assigned to: Matifire